 Com nittee Service Overview Service Level Parks and Recrea tion The Town operates Victoria Park Campground, a 70-lot Below Standard At Standard Above Standard campground that offers a range of services to campers including washrooms and showers, laundry facilities, electrical and water servicing, waste management and concessions.
 The Victoria Park campground provides seasonal access as well as transient Mandatory tent and trailer camping.
-Basis of Delivery Essential Functio Camp onal Uni ground t Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service ; Service Value Performance ar d Benchmarking ernal dget The Victoria Park Campground provides an economic contribution to the Town through the attraction of visitors to the community and associated revenues for the Town and spending in the community.
-Please refer to the service profile for Parks, Horticulture and Forestry for benchmarking informatio relating to Parks and Recreation, which includes the campground.
-We note that the campground does not require any taxation support but rather contributes approximately \$130,000 to the Town.
+Basis of Delivery Essential Functio Camp onal Uni ground t Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service ; Service Value Performance ar d Benchmarking ernal dget The Victoria Park Campground provides an economic contribution to the Town through the attraction of visitors to the community and associated revenues for the Town and spending in the community. relatin g to Parks and Recrea ation, which includes the campground.
+We n benchmarking information tote that the campground ly \$130,000 to the Town.
 Operating Costs \$ 184,413 Revenues \$ (313,000) Net Levy \$ (128,587) Basis for Delivery Non-Traditional Discretionary - The operation of municipal campgrounds is not a general practice for Ontario municipalities.